serkhanzohrabov/serkhanzohrabov/README.md

 ###  I am Serkhan Zohrabov — Founder of Eyecode University

-> 💬 “We code for vision.
-We build for the future.”

 <p>Eyecode International University invites you to intensive programming training and career building in <b>Computer Science</b> 💻</p>